nickbrandt/GitLab/doc/administration/reference_architectures/50k_users.md

    # Set the network addresses that the exporters will listen on
    node_exporter['listen_address'] = '0.0.0.0:9100'
    ```

+1. Copy the `/etc/gitlab/gitlab-secrets.json` file from your Consul server, and replace
+   the file of the same name on this server.
+If that file is not on this server,
+   add the file from your Consul server to this server.

 1. [Reconfigure Omnibus GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure) for the changes to take effect.